neu-rah/VirtualPins/README.md

 ### Possibilities

-The virtualization of pins and protocol abstration is similar (at a lower level) to a network, where the arduino acts as a client (master) driving some hardware server (Slave) over a network medium (SPI, I2C, etc..).
+The virtualization of pins and protocol abstraction is similar (at a lower level) to a network, where the arduino acts as a client (master) driving some hardware server (Slave) over a network medium (SPI, I2C, etc..).

-With this base concept we can then make the arduino MCU act as a network server (slave) publishing its own harware pins over a network to be used by another client.
+With this base concept we can then make the arduino MCU act as a network server (slave) publishing its own hardware pins over a network to be used by another client.

 The slave only runs the VPortServer sketch while the client has the specific hardware driver and uses it as if it was wired to direct hardware pins.

 This is valid on the arduino environment for libraries that use the arduino API to change pin status.
-For libraries that do directport IO its a matter of converting them to use the VirtualPins port IO.
+For libraries that do direct port IO its a matter of converting them to use the VirtualPins port IO.

 ### Getting wild